-Obviously you’ll need tools, a selection of wrench’s, standard imperial sizes and metric.
+Obviously you’ll need tools, a selection of wretches, standard imperial sizes, and metrics.
 A good socket set including a selection of deep sockets and a breaker bar.

-A good trolley jack, min 4 ton lifting capacity and good quality axle stands.
-Selection of pliers, hammers, chisels, files, screwdrivers, vice grips and large channel grips.
-A good work light, mechanics gloves (anti vibration) eye and ear protection.
+A good trolley jack, min 4-ton lifting capacity, and good quality axle stand.
+Selection of pliers, hammers, chisels, files, screwdrivers, vice grips, and large channel grips.
+A good work light, mechanics gloves (anti-vibration) eye, and ear protection.

-When your working on old cars you can expect a lot of frozen bolts, it’s all part of the fun.
+When you are working on old cars you can expect a lot of frozen bolts, it’s all part of the fun.
 I like to use a wire brush and WD40.
-I give the nuts and bolts a good soaking and allow it some time to work its way into the threads, and go at it with an air gun preferred or ring spanner, some guys use a product called nut buster instead of the WD, anyway that’s plan A.
+I give the nuts and bolts a good soaking and allow it some time to work its way into the threads and go at it with an air gun preferred or ring spanner, some guys use a product called nut buster instead of the WD, anyway, that’s plan A.

 Plan B – Involves hammer and chisel or long bar, the shocking action often gets things moving.

 Sometimes you’ll need plan C – Heat.
 You can get a handheld butane torch which is OK when you don’t have plastic or rubber in the background of the work area.
 So I spent a few extra dollars for an electric heat gun.